omarmhamza/pi-vault/README.md

 # Motivation

-Storing digital records has always been a hassle; I do not trust using a password managers or tools such as the built in password manager on google chrome's browser.
-Because, they are always prone to secuity breaches and vulnerabilities.
-Therefore, I decided to create my own vault on my Raspberry Pi.
-This way I can store whatever I like knowing that I am offline and using secure encrypted operations.
+Storing digital records has always been a hassle; I do not trust using a password managers or tools such as the built in password manager on google chrome's browser because, they are always prone to secuity breaches and vulnerabilities.
+Therefore, I decided to create my own vault on the Raspberry Pi.
+This way I can store whatever I like knowing that I am offline and using secure options.

 <br>